Aotokitsuruya

 3. After the module’s source code downloaded, append configure options to nginx_module_options

-In our playbook, we can configure dependencies like below:
+In the playbook, you can configure dependencies like below:

 1